LURMORENO/easier/README.md

 - J. Devlin, M. Chang, K. Lee, and K. Toutanova, “BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding,” 2019.
 - Natural Language Processing for PyTorch and TensorFlow 2.0 https://github.com/huggingface/transformers

+## Acknowledgments

+- This work is part of the R\&D\&i ACCESS2MEET (PID2020-116527RB-I0) project financed by MCIN AEI/10.13039/501100011033/, and the "Intelligent and interactive home care system for the mitigation of the COVID-19 pandemic" project (PRTR-REACT UE) awarded by CAM.
+CONSEJERÍA DE EDUCACIÓN E INVESTIGACION.